teamniteo/handbook/5_People/career-design.md

 # Design Career

 You start as a (graphics) designer, working on small, well defined and isolated tasks.
-Then you immediately need to become a product person that gets loosely defined problems/features and research and defines solutions for them.
+Then you immediately need to become a product person that gets loosely defined problems/features to research and define solutions for.

 The top two positions are two branches of the design career:
 * Lead Designer careers means you start taking over managerial tasks, leading entire projects.